robriks/nouns-wave-protocol/README.md

 ## Usage

 The PropLot protocol core contract provides numerous convenience functions to improve offchain devX by returning values relevant for developing offchain components.
-Note that many of these values can change at any time as the Nouns ecosystem is external to PropLot and its state changes may affect the results of the following view functions.

 ### To view the current minimum votes required to submit an onchain proposal to Nouns governance